 - The case may be controlled by a prior decision of the Court that should be considered and that may be overruled or modified.

-Motions for reargument or for rehearing en banc are due within 15 days after the filing of the Court's final decision in the case.
+Motions for reargument or for rehearing en banc are due within 15 days after the Court files the final decision in the case.
 As with any motion, motions for reargument or for rehearing en banc are limited to 4 pages.
-Motions for reargument or rehearing rarely are granted in any case and, if granted, rarely lead to a different result.
+It is worth repeating that Motions for reargument or rehearing rarely are granted and, if granted, rarely lead to a different result.